-Most compliance frameworks — ISO 27001, SOC 2, NIS2, PCI-DSS — ask variations of the same questions:
+Strip away the framework-specific jargon and ISO 27001, SOC 2, NIS2, and PCI-DSS all circle the same four questions:

 # This isn't documentation about the system.